Evolent Health (EVH)

 Larger companies benefit from economies of scale, where fixed costs like infrastructure, technology, and administration are spread over a higher volume of goods or services, reducing the cost per unit.
 Scale can also lead to bargaining power with suppliers, greater brand recognition, and more investment firepower.
 A virtuous cycle can ensue if a scaled company plays its cards right.

-With just $2.4 billion in revenue over the past 12 months, Evolent Health lacks scale in an industry where it matters.
+With just $1.88 billion in revenue over the past 12 months, Evolent Health is a small company in an industry where scale matters.
 This makes it difficult to build trust with customers because healthcare is heavily regulated, complex, and resource-intensive.

-Examining a company’s long-term performance can provide clues about its quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Luckily, Evolent Health’s sales grew at an excellent 22.5% compounded annual growth rate over the last five years.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Over the last five years, Evolent Health grew its sales at a solid 15.2% compounded annual growth rate.
 Its growth beat the average healthcare company and shows its offerings resonate with customers.

 Evolent Health Quarterly Revenue

-Looking further ahead, sell-side analysts expect revenue to decline by 10.2% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and indicates its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 27.8% over the next 12 months, an improvement versus the last two years.
+This projection is eye-popping and implies its newer products and services will fuel better top-line performance.

 8. Earnings Per Share